GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 ## News

+* 01/Dec/2021 Today I joined the SEPNet workshop [Equality, Diversity & Inclusion – Revisiting the leaky pipeline – short-term contracts and career planning](https://www.sepnet.ac.uk/he-stem-equality-diversity-inclusion-revisiting-the-leaky-pipeline-short-term-contracts-and-career-planning/).
+You can find my slides [here](pdfs/SEPNet-EDI-GA.pdf).

+* 18/Nov/2021 I presented at the Banff IRS workshop [Detection and Analysis of Gravitational Waves in the era of Multi-Messenger Astronomy: From Mathematical Modelling to Machine Learning](http://www.birs.ca/events/2021/5-day-workshops/21w5066/schedule).
+You can find a recording [here](http://www.birs.ca/events/2021/5-day-workshops/21w5066/videos/watch/202111180950-Ashton.html) and my slides [here](pdfs/GregAshton_BIRF2021.pdf).

+* 17/Nov/2021 With Tim Dietrich, we put out a new preprint [Understanding binary neutron star collisions with hypermodels](https://ui.adsabs.harvard.edu/abs/2021arXiv211109214A/abstract).
+This one shows some tentative evidence for waveform systematics in a BNS.

 * 01/Nov/2021 Today I joined Royal Holloway as a Lecturer in Physics!

 * 26/Oct/2021 A paper led by the ICG's Simone Mozzon [Does non-stationary noise in LIGO and Virgo affect the estimation of H0?](https://arxiv.org/abs/2110.11731) hit the arXiv today.